 Consider looking up the username the player is using on Social Catfish and see if it’s linked to an actual person.
 Although users do sometimes make online friends through the app, it’s more often an exception than the rule.

-2. Chatty Strangers Who Want Money or Love
+2. Romance Scammers Who Want Money or Love

 First, verify their identity through Social Catfish or if you suspect they are a scammer, block them and alert the app.
 If a user directs you to message them elsewhere, such as through social media platforms or Google Hangouts, beware.
 This may be a way to get to know more about you or because they may soon be caught and kicked off Words with Friends.

-If someone falls “in love” with you, without ever meeting, they are more often than not a scammer.
+If someone falls “in love” with you, without ever meeting, they are more often than not a scammer who stole someone else’s pictures.
 Dating and romance scammers know what to say to encourage trust and strong emotions from you.
 This is because they do it all the time and leave many heartbroken victims in their wake.